top of page

 this feast invites us to look back,

-celebrating the life of Jesus,
+and celebrate the life of Jesus,

 our Lord,